 'Filipka in conversation with Filipka (by Paweł Althamer)'

-The video features a dialogue between the artist and a sculpture-portrait created by sculptor and performer Paweł Althamer, with whom Filipka has long collaborated as an assistant.
-The portrait depicts her as a kind of mythological figure emerging from sea foam, where the foam itself symbolizes the fluidity of sexual identity.
-Filmed at the Foksal Gallery Foundation, the video shows Filipka interviewing herself—essentially conversing with her own artistic incarnation.
-In the conversation, she blends a personal, humorous perspective with philosophical questions about emancipation, visibility, and the history of the queer community.
+The video presents a dialogue between the artist and a sculptural portrait made by Paweł Althamer, with whom Filipka has long collaborated as an assistant.
+The portrait depicts her as a mythological figure emerging from sea foam, with the foam symbolizing the fluidity of sexual identity.
+Filmed at the Foksal Gallery Foundation, the piece shows Filipka interviewing herself, engaging in a conversation with her own artistic incarnation.
+Blending humor with reflection, she raises philosophical questions about emancipation, visibility, and queer history.

 'The Reflection I Can't Escape'